Derma-Stent™ Abscess Drain

 Using the Derma-Stent™

-Click Here to see the Derma-Stent™ in action.
+Click Here to see the Derma-Stent™ abscess and cyst drain in action.

-Derma-Stent is a new, minimally invasive cutaneous drain preferred over packing gauze by clinicians and patients alike in a recent trial.
+Derma-Stent is a new, minimally invasive cutaneous drain preferred over packing gauze for “packing an abscess” by clinicians and patients alike in a recent trial.
 Clinicians are moving away from packing an abscess with gauze for incision and drainage because it’s painful, can cause toxic shock and often requires multiple visits for evaluation and management.
 Derma-Stent provides the ease and comfort of the “loop drain” method, but the unique design can be customized for use in 1 or 2 incisions, without tying clumsy knots or sutures.
 The Loop Drain method is becoming increasingly more common among urgent cares, emergency rooms and in pediatric settings due to the comfortability and ease of application to all kinds of patients.

 Derma-Stent™ Clinical Trial Completed!

-A randomized, controlled clinical trial (ClinicalTrials.gov Identifier: NCT03171714) comparing standard packing gauze to using Derma-Stent for abscess treatment was completed at Wayne State University under Aaron Brody, MD, MPH.
+A randomized, controlled clinical trial (ClinicalTrials.gov Identifier: NCT03171714) comparing standard abscess packing with packing gauze to using Derma-Stent for abscess treatment was completed at Wayne State University under Aaron Brody, MD, MPH.
 The Journal of Emergency Medicine has published Dr. Brody’s description of using Derma-Stent on the trial’s first enrollee, which you can read about the here!
 And Open Access Emergency Medicine has published the full trial, which you can read about here!
 Lastly, view all of the images from the trial by scrolling through the gallery at the bottom of this page.